Samsung/ONE/tests/nnfw_api/README.md

 ### How to add nnpackages for test

 If there is no nnpackage that is sufficient for your need, you may need to create one.
 However it is not allowed to store nnpackage files in the repo.
 If you want to add some, please leave an issue of asking for adding new nnpackages to the server.
+Then add `config.sh` for each nnpackage in `tests/scripts/oneapi_test/models`.

-Once your nnpackage has been added to the server, please register it in the test source code to make use of it.
-Please take a look at `NNPackages` class for details.
+Once you have done the above steps, please register it in the test source code to make use of it.
+You may take a look at `NNPackages` class for details.

+### Installation

+You must install the test nnpackages before running the tests.
+They must be in the same directory with the test executable, under `nnfw_api_gtest_models/`.
+There is an installation script `tests/scripts/oneapi_test/install_oneapi_test_nnpackages.sh`, however the nnpackage file server is not public so it will fail.